 OUTDOOR ACCESS AND PASTURE

 We believe that raising animals outdoors is the healthiest, most humane environment and eliminates the causes of many, if not most, practices that are considered inhumane.
-We therefore have made sure all our fresh meat and poultry (and fresh milk) is from animals with outdoor access, and often open range or pasture.
+We therefore have made sure all our fresh meat and poultry, fresh milk, and fresh whole eggs are from animals with outdoor access, and often open range or pasture.

 NO ADDED HORMONES OR ANTIBIOTICS